 Disputes over property division, child custody, debt allocation, and other aspects of divorce can result in a contested divorce.
 Unlike an uncontested divorce, contested divorce can result in higher legal fees, prolonged litigation, and multiple court appearances, intensifying tension and stress for both parties.

-Both spouses will be required to attend an injunction hearing where the judge orders each party to be temporarily responsible for legal matters such as child support, use of assets, and alimony.
+It starts with a meeting with Barrera Sanchez attorneys.
+We’ll review your case, make some recommendations, and determine the outcome you want.
+Keep in mind, both spouses may be required to attend an injunction hearing where the judge orders each party to be temporarily responsible for legal matters such as child support, use of assets, and alimony.
 Both parties must abide by the judge’s orders until mediation is arranged.
-Mediation is utilized as a meeting ground to conclusively resolve all legal matters.
+Facilitate a smoother transition to the next chapter of your lives.

 What is an Uncontested Divorce?